pythonwithDT/pythonwithDT/README.md

 ### 🔭 I’m currently working on...

 Diving deep into the realms of AI, UI, and Pythonic wonders.
 Exploring the intersections of technology and creativity is where I find my groove.
-Currently, you'll find me immersed in [specific projects or technologies].
+Currently, you'll find me immersed in Javascript.

 ### 🌱 I’m currently learning...